 In regards to the original BT installation, that was to suit the person before you.

-The contract in place is to protect the supplier from bad installation practices, It does not protect you.
+The contract in place is to protect the supplier from bad installation practices.

 BT Openreach, also do not hide wiring and ugly installations are commonplace.

 Drilling through door and window frames, wires on show down internal walls.

 Wires clipped to skirting boards and many more amateur techniques.

 The place it is in presently, does not work for you?

 This is no problem, as long as the work is competent.

 There are no records of every wire installed in every house in the UK.

 Once the incoming wire crosses your boundary – You are responsible for it.